Azure/AML-Kubernetes/docs/AKS-HCI/AML-ARC-Compute.md

 Now that you have an Arc-enabled cluster, you can install Arc extensions onto your cluster and expand its capabilities using the available extensions.
 To learn more about available Azure Arc extensions please visit [Deploy and manage Azure Arc-enabled Kubernetes cluster extensions](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/extensions).

 To enable managed ML training and inferencing on your Arc-enabled AKS-HCI cluster, you will need to install AzureML Arc extension using Azure Arc `k8s-extension` CLI.
-Please follow the following steps to install the extension:
+Please follow the following steps to prepare your cluster for extension installation:

 1. Make sure your Arc-enabled AKS-HCI cluster meets AzureML Arc [extension prerequisites](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-attach-arc-kubernetes#prerequisites) and [networking requirements](../network-requirements.md).
 2. If your AKS-HCI cluster has a mix of Windows and Linux worker nodes please [taint](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) your all of your cluster's windows worker nodes using the following `kubectl` command.
 Since all of AzureML's extension constructs require Linux worker nodes, this makes sure that the constructs do not get scheduled onto your Windows worker nodes and fail.
 Please review [Adapt apps for mixed-OS Kubernetes clusters using node selectors or taints and tolerations](https://docs.microsoft.com/en-us/azure-stack/aks-hci/adapt-apps-mixed-os-clusters) to learn more about running ways to adapt applications for AKS-HCI mixed-OS environment.